krishnaxpatel/data-analytics-projects/README.md

 ## Projects

 ### [Project 1: Energy Analysis](./Project1)
 In this project, I performed an analysis on CO2 emissions, energy production, and energy resource distribution in the United States between 2013-2022.
-The tools used: SQL, Spreadsheets, & Tableau.
+The tools used: SQL, R, Spreadsheets, & Tableau.

 ### [Project 2: Sleep & Health](./Project2)
 This project involved analyzing the trends between sleep and health.
-The analysis was done using SQL, Spreadsheets, R & Tableau.
+The analysis was done using SQL, Spreadsheets & Tableau.

 ## About Me